ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 - Maybe I could use a model that given two possible answers chooses which one seems to be correct.
   On a first step I would gather as much possible answers as possible and on a second step I will filter them out.
+- Analyze errors to find ways of fixing them
+- Maybe code prompts and non-code prompts are complementary when using self-consistency?
+- Why I don't see the same variance of LB scores with my submissions, public notebook ranges from 15 to 23?
+- Idea: a code only approach.
+The LLM is only allowed to generate one snippet of code.
+  This might speedup generation.
+What would be my score if simulating that condition?
+This will work if the model is not able to recover from coding errors
+-

 ## TODO